xjtugenetics/FDSP/README.md

 ### Setup folder framework

-In /path/prep, there are three for calculating preparation.
-You MUST set them before starting calculation.
+There are three files in the /path/prep directory.
+Users MUST set them or use the default files before starting calculation.

 ```
 cd /path/prep